KenSciResearch/fairMLHealth/docs/development/CONTRIBUTING.md

 ### Working in the repository
 Here's some information that might be helpful while working on a PR:

-- [Content markup reference](/contributing/content-markup-reference.md) - All of our content is written in GitHub-flavored Markdown, with some additional enhancements.
+-  All of our content is written in GitHub-flavored Markdown, with some additional enhancements.

-- [Tests](/tests/README.md) - We use unit testing via pytest to ensure that updates will not cause unforseen breakages.
+- We use unit testing via pytest to ensure that updates will not cause unforseen breakages.
 Tests run automatically in your PR, however we strongly suggest running them locally prior to your submission.

 ### Reviewing
 We review every single PR.
 The purpose of reviews is to create the best content we can for people who use GitHub.